 Organic Objects - Soft Slab Construction

-Students will use texture and light to explore repetition and balance to create a unique artwork inspired by organic objects using soft slab techniques.
+Students will use texture and light to explore rhythm and balance to create a unique artwork inspired by organic objects using soft slab techniques.

 Soft slab textured porcelain bowl